Israel

 Source: Russia

-Reference: Notam UUUU A6785/24
+Reference: Notam UUUU A7810/24

-Issued: 02-Oct-24, valid until: 03 Nov 2024
+Issued: 11-Nov-24, valid until: 12 Dec 2024

 Source: EASA

-Reference: CZIB 2024-02
+Reference: CZIB 2024-02 R1

-Issued: 28-Sep-24, valid until: 31 Oct 2024
+Issued: 09-Oct-24, valid until: 31 Oct 2024

 Hezbollah’s possession of all-altitude capable cruise and ballistic missiles, along with the deployment of air assets operating at various altitudes, increases the risk of misidentification and miscalculation.

-Additionally, cruise missiles and military-grade weaponised drones launched by Hezbollah allies create additional concerns for the safety of airspace in the region.
+Additionally, missiles and military-grade weaponised drones launched by Hezbollah allies create additional concerns for the safety of airspace in the region.

 EASA will continue to closely monitor the situation, with a view to assess whether there is an increase or decrease of the risk for EU aircraft operators due to the evolution of the threat and risk situation.